matthewkeaton5/MiniProject1/README.md

 Git can be helpful with productivity and competitiveness of a company,hence it can keep track of each every version of your code.
 For example, git can revert code files back to their previous state.
 Compare code changes over specific period of time.Find who last modified a piece of code that might be causing an issue or a problem, and much more.
 This can save time and resources for a company.
 # Docker
+Docker facilitates faster soft ware delivery.
+This can render to cost savings because it increases productivity of the company's software engineers.
 # Automated Testing
 # Continuous integration